Career Advice for Teens

 with the bricks that others throw at him or her.”

 Lastly, it takes a huge amount of determination to get you through these tough years.
 So don’t think it will be an easy ride.
-I believe that the harder you work during your schooling years, the more benefit you will receive out of them, in all the years to come.
+I believe that the harder you work during your school years, the more benefit you will receive out of them, in all the years to follow.
 When I was 15, my mathematics teacher told my whole class, this last phrase about studying and doing homework, and I hope it hits the same spot in you that it did in me at that age.

 “the pain of self-discipline,